friebe/letter/README.md

 ### Configuration

 You can setup the global content of your Letter in `config/config.php`.
-Adjust the settings and add your own data there.
+Adjust the default settings and add your own data there.

 #### Available options